 You should also keep in mind that the door itself will also be more expensive than aluminum and metal garage door systems; if you want to customize your wooden garage door, this will cost extra.

 Lastly, wooden garage doors are less energy efficient than their counterparts.
-If your garage door opens directly into a living space, this could lead to increased utility bills during the cold, Denver winters.
+If your garage door opens directly into a living space, this could lead to increased utility bills during the cold, Colorado Springs winters.

 Wooden doors that have extra installation can help enhance energy efficiency, but they’ll also come with an increased cost.

-If you have additional questions about the pros and cons of installing a wooden garage door system on your Denver, Colorado home, we can help.
+If you have additional questions about the pros and cons of installing a wooden garage door system on your Colorado Springs, Colorado home, we can help.